cslab/csspin/README.rst

    $ git clone git@git.contact.de:frank/spin.git
    $ cd spin
-   $ pipx install --spec . --editable spin
+   $ pipx install --editable .

 The ``spin`` command is now available in your ``PATH``, linked to your clone of the spin repository.
 Updating the repository will